-Figure 6.7 presents percentage of households raising livestock over the last 12 months by district and shows that the majority (77%) of households in Muhanga district raise some type of livestock.
-It is therefore among the top eleven districts by the percentage of households raising livestock; the figure for Muhanga district is higher than for the national level (68%).
-The district with the smallest percentage is Nyarugenge in Kigali City (23%).
+Figure 6.7 presents the percentage of households raising livestock over the last 12 months by district.
+It shows that 63% of all households in Rusizi district raise some type of livestock, ranking it second last among all Western Province districts (after Rubavu district) on this indicator.